Bathtub remodels are a great chance for a homeowner to refresh their space in exchange for a new look and an upgraded return on investment.

-At Modernize, we are able to walk homeowners through all the basics when it comes to bathroom and bathtub remodeling.
+At Modernize, we are able to walk homeowners through all the basics when it comes to a bathroom and bathtub remodel.
 From what steps to consider, to timing and what to chat with a contractor about, here are our tips.

 5 Different Types of Bathtubs

 Bathtub replacements revolve around simple concepts: what kind of tub do you need and where is it going to go?

 Depending on who the bathroom is serving and its size, these answers can vary.
 For instance, a family’s primary bathroom needs are different from a single person’s ensuite bathroom needs.
 There are several different types of bathtubs you can consider installing depending on your situation.
 The most popular bathtub remodel styles include:

 A shower and tub combo uses a bathtub enclosure and builds a shower around its space.
 These types of tubs are versatile, accommodate different needs and can help with the resale value of your home as they are a desirable commodity for many homeowners.